dati91/ProjectBacon/README.md

 # Install the project dependencies.
 $ npm install

-# To run the liverload developer site.
+# To run the livereload developer site.
-$ npm start
+$ npm run start-dev
 ```

 ### Build the project